-Steak dinner lands Japanese leader in hot water for flouting virus rules
+Steak dinner lands Japan’s Suga in hot water for flouting virus rules

 “I am stunned.
 It’s so irresponsible,” one person wrote in a comment on Yahoo.
 “Let’s have Christmas, year-end parties, new year parties, big time.
 The government has given us the go-ahead.
 I will make reservations for the sake of the economy.”

-Natsuo Yamaguchi of Komeito, a center-right party and Suga’s coalition partner, told reporters Tuesday the prime minister’s actions “send a message to the Japanese people.”
+Natsuo Yamaguchi, a lawmaker from Komeito, a center-right party and Suga’s coalition partner, told reporters Tuesday the prime minister’s actions “send a message to the Japanese people.”

 “I'd like him to think about this carefully and consider his actions going forward,” he added.